 Note: Clearing plates in ImageViewer does not have an effect on a Progressives job printed from ImageViewer.
 It prints with the values specified in the Progressives pane.
-For more information, see "ImageViewer" on page 54.
+For more information, see "ImageViewer" on page 53.

-Printing with default Progressives
+Printing with the default Progressives

-Print a job with default Progressives by setting the Progressives print option to On from the printer driver.
+Print a job with the default Progressives by setting the Progressives print option to On from the printer driver.

-TO PRINT A JOB WITH DEFAULT PROGRESSIVES
+TO PRINT A JOB WITH THE DEFAULT PROGRESSIVES

-- 1 Choose Print from your application. - 2 Select EX Print Server as your printer and click Properties.
+- 1 Choose Print from your application. - 2 Select EX8002 as your printer and click Properties.